[Article preview:] Why do disparate societies of the East and West seem to build such similar stereotypes around their percussionists?

 All societies romanticise their extreme and creative characters, and revel in lurid anecdotes.
 This article features plenty of them, but we do ourselves a disservice if we stop there.
 We want to understand how our drummers actually relate to the world, and why the East and West seem to build similar mythologies around them.
 Do they genuinely share particular psychological traits?
 Or does society always find comfort in painting the percussionist as a certain kind of outsider?
 What, if anything, is really up with drummers?

-[Full article coming soon]
+[Full article coming soon…lots to research]